Hunt for medical gear to fight coronavirus becomes all-consuming as cases soar

 PARIS (AP) - The hunt for ventilators and other medical supplies consumed the U.S. and Europe on Monday, as new coronavirus infections soared and political paralysis stalled efforts for a quick aid package from Congress.
+Markets in Asia and Europe sank along with U.S. futures as more governments tightened restrictions to fight the pandemic.

 Dustin Lamb, right, a student at the University of Colorado Medical School, accepts medical supplies as part of an effort staged by two state lawmakers, Project C.U.R.E., Colorado Concern and the Denver Broncos to battle the spread of coronavirus Sunday, March 22, 2020, in Denver.
 (Source: AP Photo/David Zalubowski)

-Asian markets and U.S. futures both sank as more governments tightened restrictions to fight the pandemic.

-Fears grew that densely crowded New York could become one of the world's biggest coronavirus hotspots, prompting cancelations of everything from play dates to picnics in the park to pickup basketball games.

-The city's mayor said hospitals were 10 days away from shortages in "really basic supplies" that seriously endangered both health care workers and patients.
+Fears grew that densely crowded New York could become one of the world's biggest coronavirus hot spots, prompting cancelations of everything from play dates to picnics in the park to pickup basketball games.
+The city's mayor said hospitals were 10 days away from shortages in “really basic supplies" that seriously endangered both health care workers and patients.

 “If we don't get the equipment, we're literally going to lose lives,” Mayor Bill de Blasio told CNN.

 A surge in infections has caused a critical shortage of medical supplies in many places.
+Italy has already seen 18 doctors with coronavirus die.
+A senior Spanish health official called the infection of 3,910 health care workers, roughly 12% of the country's total cases, “very bad news.”

-Spain erected a field hospital in a convention center.
-British health workers pleaded for more gear, saying they felt like "cannon fodder."
+To combat this, Spain erected a field hospital in a convention center.
+British health workers pleaded for more gear, saying they felt like “cannon fodder.”
 U.S. President Donald Trump ordered mobile hospital centers be sent to Washington, California and New York.
+In France, doctors scrounged masks from the unlikeliest of places — an architect, construction workers in Breton, factory floors.

+“There's a wild race to get surgical masks,” François Blanchecott, a biologist on the front lines of testing, told France Inter radio.
+“We're asking mayors' offices, industries, any enterprises that might have a store of masks.”

-Health care workers have said they were being asked to reuse and ration disposable masks and gloves.
-A shortage of ventilators, crucial for treating serious cases of the virus, has become critical.
+Health care workers say they are being asked to reuse and ration disposable masks and gloves.
+A shortage of ventilators, crucial for treating serious COVID-19 cases, has become critical as has a lack of test kits to comply with the World Health Organization's exhortations to test as many people as possible.
+In the United States, a fierce political battle over ventilators has emerged, especially after Trump told state governors to go find their own medical equipment and some strongly replied that was not the best solution.

+China has been the one nation to counter this trend, sending planeloads of medical equipment like masks, gloves and protective gear as well as doctors to countries across Europe, including hard-hit Italy, France and Spain as well as countries with weaker medical systems like Bulgaria, Greece and Serbia.

+“The U.S. is completely wasting the precious time that China has won for the world,” said Geng Shuang, the Chinese Foreign Ministry spokesman.

 Dr. Anthony Fauci, director of the U.S. National Institute of Allergy and Infectious Diseases, promised that medical supplies are about to start pouring in and will be “clearly directed to those hot spots that need it most.”